Search for massive, long-lived particles in events with displaced vertices and displaced muons in $pp$ collisions at $\sqrt{s}=13.6$ TeV with the ATLAS experiment: Reconstruction

 Charged-particle trajectories (tracks) are reconstructed in two passes using \emph{hits} (individual detector measurement points) found in the \ac{ID}.
 The primary pass reconstructs tracks with transverse impact parameter (\dzero) relative to the \ac{IP} of $|\dzero| < \SI{5}{\mm}$ and a minimum transverse momentum (\pt) of \SI{500}{\MeV}~\cite{IDTR-2022-04}.
 A large-impact-parameter pass uses left-over hits from the primary pass to increase the acceptance up to $|\dzero| < \SI{300}{\mm}$ and a minimum \pt of \SI{1}{\GeV}~\cite{IDTR-2021-03}.
 All tracks are passed through an ambiguity resolution step to resolve overlaps and remove fake tracks before being re-fit using a global $\chi^2$ method~\cite{IDTR-2021-03}.
 The tracks from the silicon pixel and \ac{SCT} sub-detectors may then be extended into the TRT~\cite{IDTR-2022-04}.
 The $pp$ vertex with the highest sum of squared transverse momenta of associated tracks is taken as the \ac{PV}.

-Muons are reconstructed by combining both primary and large-impact-parameter \ac{ID} tracks with track segments reconstructed in the \ac{MS} within $|\eta|<2.5$.
+Muons are reconstructed using the standard ATLAS reconstruction suite~\cite{IDTR-2022-04} by combining both primary and large-impact-parameter \ac{ID} tracks with track segments reconstructed in the \ac{MS} within $|\eta|<2.5$; the performance of this combined approach under the 2022 and 2023 Run~3 data-taking conditions was studied in a previous ATLAS analysis~\cite{SUSY-2022-11}.
 If an \ac{MS} track segment is matched to both a primary and large-impact-parameter track, the combined track with the best combined fit quality for the given \ac{MS} track is retained.
 If they have the same quality, the muon with the smallest $\Delta\eta$ between the MS and ID tracks is kept~\cite{IDTR-2022-04}.
-Muons must satisfy a modified version of the \textit{Medium} identification criteria as defined in Ref.~\cite{MUON-2018-03}, where the requirements on the number of pixel and TRT hits are omitted if reconstructed from large-impact-parameter tracks.
+Muons must satisfy a modified version of the \textit{Medium} identification criteria as defined in Ref.~\cite{MUON-2018-03}, where the requirements on the number of pixel and SCT hits are omitted if reconstructed from large-impact-parameter tracks.
 Only muons with $\pt > \SI{25}{\GeV}$, $\SI{2}{\mm} < |\dzero| < \SI{300}{\mm}$, a transverse-displacement significance $|\dzero|/\sigma_{\dzero} > 150$, and a longitudinal displacement relative to the \ac{PV} of $|z_0| < \SI{500}{\mm}$ are considered.

 To reconstruct the vertex of the \ac{LLP} decay, primary and large-impact-parameter tracks are passed to a modified version of the \ac{DV} reconstruction algorithm described in Ref.~\cite{ATL-PHYS-PUB-2019-013}.
 The vertex reconstruction first forms two-track vertices from a set of \emph{seed tracks}.
 These seed tracks are selected following the criteria in Ref.~\cite{ATL-PHYS-PUB-2019-013}, but with the requirement for at least one track in the seed pair to have $|\dzero| > \SI{2}{\mm}$ relaxed to $|\dzero| > \SI{1}{\mm}$, improving efficiency for \ac{LLP} decays whose decay products -- particularly in models with short lifetimes -- tend to point back towards the \ac{PV} and have small $|\dzero|$.
 Two-track vertices are combined to form multi-track vertices and tracks not initially preselected for vertex seeding are attached to compatible vertices.